jaycampbellluo/binance_l3_est/README.md

 * **Bid/Ask Visualization**: Displays the current bids and asks for the binance perpetual swap.
 * **Order Queue Estimation**: Estimates the order queue at each price level using L2 data.
 * **Dynamic Bar Coloring**: Bid and ask bars are dynamically colored based on the age of the order.
+* **K-Means Cluster**: Auto classification for different market participants

 ## Usage

-#### From source
+#### From Source

-To try the project, you'll need to have Rust installed on your system.
-You can install it from [https://www.rust-lang.org/](https://www.rust-lang.org/).
+To try out the project, ensure you have Rust installed.
+You can install it from [https://www.rust-lang.org](https://www.rust-lang.org).

 1. Clone the repository: